Australian Bureau of Statistics

 Real gross national income

-Calculated by adjusting real gross domestic income for the real impact of primary income flows (property income and labour income) to and from overseas.
+The real aggregate value of gross primary incomes for all institutional sectors, including net primary income receivable from non-residents.
+It is calculated by adjusting real gross domestic income for the real impact of primary income flows (property income and labour income) to and from overseas.

-Real holding gains
+Real holding gains/losses

-A real holding gain/loss is the difference between the nominal holding gain/loss on assets and liabilities, and the neutral holding gain.
+The difference between the nominal holding gain/loss on assets and liabilities, and the neutral holding gain.
 It is the value of the additional command over real resources accruing to the holder of an asset as a result of a change in its price relative to the prices of goods and services in the economy.

 Real net national disposable income